stivendiaz/carrier-path-stiven-diaz/Vuejs/README.md

 <a :[attributeName]="url"> ... </a>
 ```

-Here, `attributeName` will be dynamically evaluated as a JavaScript expression, and its evaluated value will be used as the final value for the argument.
-For example, if your component instance has a data property, `attributeName`, whose value is `"href"`, then this binding will be equivalent to `v-bind:href`.

 Similarly, you can use dynamic arguments to bind a handler to a dynamic event name:

-template

 ```html
 <a v-on:[eventName]="doSomething"> ... </a>